hiroaki/maps.gpx/README.md

 ---

-## GPXCasualViewer.Polyline class
+## MapsGPX.Polyline class

 This class inherits `google.maps.Polyline`.

-But the expansion parts are effective only when an instance was created by `createOverlayAs...` of `GPXCasualViewer` class method.
+But the expansion parts are effective only when an instance was created by `createOverlayAs...` of `MapsGPX` class method.

 ### Instance Methods